 Second, adjust generators, if necessary, least critical to study results to obtain desired transfers (“off” or as close to “full on” as possible).

 This is done to obtain generators’ maximum stressed internal angles in order to establish a stability limit under worst-case conditions.
 Generator reactive dispatch must also be considered for generators being evaluated for stability performance.
-Pre-fault reactive output is based on the Light Load voltage schedule in Operating Procedure OP-12.
+Pre-fault reactive output is based on the Light Load voltage schedule in ISO New England Operating Procedure No. 12 (OP 12), Voltage and Reactive Control.

 Contingencies Tested

-NERC and NPCC require that the New England Bulk Power System shall remain stable and damped and the Nuclear Plant Interface Coordinating Standard (NUC-001-2 approved August 5, 2009) shall be met.
+NERC and NPCC require that the New England BES and BPS systems shall remain stable and damped and the NERC Standard NUC-001-3 shall be met.
+The ISO’s PP 3 requires:

+“Individual generating units ≥ 5 MW or any set of units totaling more than 20 MW shall not lose synchronism or trip during and following the most severe of the contingencies with due regard to reclosing, and before making any manual system adjustments.”

+This applies for all N-1 and N-1-1 Contingencies as defined Table 1 and 2 of the procedure.

 Short Circuit Analysis

+This section is under development.

 Base Case Generation Dispatch